 - Difference between SQL and NoSQL

-- Without lot of coding knowledge we can manage database with SQL.
+- Without a lot of coding knowledge we can manage a database with SQL.

 - SQL works with database systems from Oracle, IBM, Microsoft, etc.

 - SQL is ANSI and ISO standard language for database manipulations.

 - SQL retrieves large amounts of data very fast.

 In data-driven industries where managing databases is very important in regular, Here are some important SQL applications.